 Red flags that signal unethical tuna sourcing

-Several warning signs could indicate that tuna may come from questionable sources.
-Recognizing these red flags helps you avoid products linked to illegal or unsustainable practices:
+Recognizing warning signs helps you avoid products linked to illegal or unsustainable practices:

-- Suspiciously low prices – Tuna priced significantly below market rates often signals illegal operations that avoid costs like proper licensing, fair wages, or compliance measures
+- Suspiciously low prices – Tuna priced significantly below market rates often signals illegal operations avoiding costs like proper licensing or fair wages

-- Incomplete documentation – Suppliers who are reluctant to provide supply chain information or cannot share sourcing practices upon request
+- Incomplete documentation – Suppliers reluctant to provide supply chain information or sourcing practices upon request

-- Blacklisted sources – Products from vessels or regions known for labor violations or appearing on illegal fishing blacklists maintained by authorities
+- Blacklisted sources – Products from vessels or regions known for labor violations or appearing on IUU fishing blacklists

 How to verify your tuna’s ethical credentials

-Verifying tuna authenticity requires a systematic approach to checking labels, certifications, and supplier information.
-These practical verification steps empower you to make informed purchasing decisions:
+Verifying tuna authenticity requires checking labels, certifications, and supplier information systematically:

 - Read labels carefully – Look for specific fishing methods, catch areas, vessel details, and batch numbers that enable traceability back to the source

-- Understand certification marks – Research recognized organizations like Marine Stewardship Council (MSC) for sustainability and for instance Fair Trade for social conditions to understand what they guarantee
+- Understand certification marks – Research recognized organizations like Marine Stewardship Council (MSC) for sustainability and Fair Trade for social conditions

-- Use digital verification tools – Look for and scan QR codes on products and see if they really link to detailed supply chain information including vessel tracking data, certification documents, and fishing location details
+- Use digital verification tools – Use the traceability code on products to access supply chain information including vessel tracking data, certification documents, and fishing location details

-- Research brands and suppliers – Check brand or company websites for sustainability commitments, supply chain policies, and detailed information about their sourcing practices
+- Research brands and suppliers – Check company websites for sustainability commitments and detailed sourcing policies

-- Ask direct questions – Inquire with retailers about fishing methods, vessel monitoring, worker welfare policies, and request available documentation
+- Ask direct questions – Inquire with retailers about fishing methods, vessel monitoring, and worker welfare policies

-- Cross-reference databases – Check regulatory organization databases of approved vessels and processing facilities against product information when possible
+- Cross-reference databases – Check regulatory databases of approved vessels and processing facilities against product information

 How Smartuna helps verify ethical tuna sourcing

-Smartuna provides a comprehensive digital traceability and verification platform that addresses the challenges of verifying ethical tuna sourcing through real-time data capture and automated compliance checking.
+Smartuna provides a comprehensive digital traceability and verification platform that addresses sourcing challenges through real-time data capture and automated compliance checking.

 The platform delivers transparency through several capabilities: